-Reporter describes altercation with Greg Gianforte
+Guardian reporter recounts Greg Gianforte altercation

 They said they "watched in disbelief as Gianforte then began punching the reporter."

-Jacobs didn't say whether he was punched when asked on "GMA" about that account.
+Asked earlier Thursday on ABC's "Good Morning America" about that account, Jacobs didn't say whether he was punched.
 But he said he "was on the ground at the point, so it was a little bit sudden."

 Related: GOP candidate charged after allegedly 'body slamming' reporter

-Alexis Levinson, a reporter for BuzzFeed who said she had a partial view of the altercation, told CNN's "New Day" that she saw "feet fly in the air" from a nearby office.
+Alexis Levinson, a reporter for BuzzFeed who said she had a partial view of the altercation, told CNN that she saw "feet fly in the air" from a nearby office.

 "The door to the room was about half open, so I couldn't see the whole thing," she said.
 "I heard the crash.
 I saw his feet fly in a way that someone's feet can fly only when they're ending up on the ground."